-In summary, each message on the motor control bus includes an address of the motor, a command by indicating for example a profile of the operation such as trapezoidal or sinusoidal, and four data bytes including the end position, 25 changing element as is a rotating RGB color wheel, which the time to reach it and the like.
+In summary, each message on the motor control bus includes an address of the motor, a command by indicating for example a profile of the operation such as trapezoidal or 35 sinusoidal, and four data bytes including the end position, the time to reach it and the like.
 The system preferably talks to one piece of information each one millisecond.

 Each byte on the motor control bus includes an extra bit.
-That extra bit indicates whether the address bit is or is not using the Intel protocol.
-The system used according to this 30 invention is preferably a fail safe type system.
+That extra bit indicates whether the address bit is or is not 40 using the Intel protocol.
+The system used according to this invention is preferably a fail safe type system.
 A command is sent indicating an address of the motor being controlled.
 The end of this address starts a timer looking for a value.
-That timers preferably 350 ms, and the end of that timer indicates that the command signal is over.
-The process 35 follows the flowchart of command-delay-motor replies with status.
+That timers preferably 350 ms, and the end of that timer 45 indicates that the command signal is over.
+The process follows the flowchart of command-delay-motor replies with status.
 The status can include overtemps, motor not ready and data indicative of the motor.
 Each time the motor is commanded, a command can also be sent to the motor.
-The master 212 monitors the motor position, since the master 40 212 calculates other motor positions based on the current motor position.
+The 50 master 212 monitors the motor position, since the master 212 calculates other motor positions based on the current motor position.
 The supervisor 230, on the other hand, only cares about motor status such as overtemp and the like.
-The supervisor recognizes every address and maintains information indicating every address.
-If the master address is the 45 supervisor, the rest becomes a message.
+The supervisor recognizes every address and maintains informa- 55 tion indicating every address.
+If the master address is the supervisor, the rest becomes a message.
 Importantly, since the supervisor is simple electronics, it can still diagnose faults even once the digital signal processor is no longer capable of operation.

-Another operation occurring via the supervisor is asking 50 the DSP 212 for control of a certain slave.
+Another operation occurring via the supervisor is asking the DSP 212 for control of a certain slave.
 The master DSP 212 responds by sending the next response with the address of the motor and a blank following the address.
-The supervisor 230 recognizes this following blank and sends the whole command which it desires to send.
-This allows the 55 troller, enabling control of each of said first and second color supervisor to control one of the cards via that port.
+The supervisor 230 recognizes this following blank and sends the 65 whole command which it desires to send.
+This allows the supervisor to control one of the cards via that port.

 The supervisor 230 can also take control of the entire bus 214.
-This is done by an appropriate command to the master 212, forcing the master to turn off or reach its high impendance state.
-At that point the supervisor carries out all of the 60 commanding.
-The motors don't know or care who is doing the commanding, however the supervisor 230 with its limited electronics capability is not capable of carrying out complicated motor control functions.
+This is done by an appropriate command to the master 212, forcing the master to turn off or reach its high impendence state.
+At that point the supervisor carries out all of the commanding.
+The motors don't know or care who is doing the commanding, however the supervisor 230 with its limited electronics capability is not capable of. carrying out complicated motor control functions.

-The information can be downloaded to the multi-param- 65 eter lighting fixture in one of different ways.
+The information can be downloaded to the multi-parameter lighting fixture in one of different ways.
 Preferably, a library of gobo images is maintained in some compressed format.
 The format can be a compressed bitmap such as JPEG image, but more preferably is a vectorized type image indicating a mathematical description or geometrical description such as so called EPS file.
 The information is used to define the edge of the image that is produced, and can be allowed to ignore everything inside the edge.
 It can be used for a video source, a shadowless follow spot, a gobo image either standard or custom, external video, still images, effects such as edge sharping, rotation, pointillism, or cross fade between video feeds.